All Episodes

 Yeah, we absolutely have to.

-Um, so I take your point there.
+So I take your point there.

-Like, you know, people in nursing homes who maybe have, you know, more money than they should to be in this program, but they are disabled in some way.
+But we are, you know, covering as well, like, you know, people in nursing homes who maybe have, you know, more money than they should to be in this program, but they are disabled in some way.

 That we have so many children on a Medicaid program.

-Um, I'm not sure exactly what the way is to fix that, but I think that these blunt cuts or these blunt flowing, as it were, is concerning, and it's not just liberals who feel that way.
+I'm not sure exactly what the way is to fix that, but I think that these blunt cuts or this blunt flowing, as it were, is concerning.

-The Wall Street Journal had an op-ed the other day called the Republican Party talking about exactly that Republican senators who don't want to make the hard decisions in their states because they have a heavily dependent Medicaid population.
+Republican senators who don't want to make the hard decisions in their states because they have a heavily dependent Medicaid population.

-We're in nineteen trillion dollars of debt.
+We're in $19 trillion of debt.

-Oh no, I'm just gonna take Medicaid and I make 70,000 a year.
+Oh, no, I'm just going to take Medicaid and I make $70,000 a year.

 Somebody had to pay for that.

-You know, it reminds me of the Milton Friedman line where he said, you know, the big joke about government spending is you think your neighbor's paying for it, but your neighbors saying the same thing.
+You know, it reminds me of the Milton Friedman line where he said, you know, the big joke about government spending is you think your neighbor's paying for it, but your neighbor's saying the same thing.

-I mean, there's no money fairy, you know?
+I mean, there's no money fairy, you know, like we all have to accept that reality.

-Yeah, no, I mean, we definitely do, and I I I really about that.
+Yeah, no, I mean, we definitely do.

 You know, Democrats have done an excellent job of framing Republicans as evil, right?

-They're running that ad now.
+They're running that in now.

-They're running it again, the granny the cliff.
+They're running it again.

 I mean, why ruin a good thing, right?

-Um Republicans have done a great job saying that we're all a bunch of socialists, and Bernie Sanders speaks for all of us when we know that that's not true as well.
+And Republicans have done a great job saying that we're all a bunch of socialists, and Bernie Sanders speaks for all of us when we know that that's not true as well.

-Well, you weren't a Sanders supporter, right?
+Well, you were an Assanders supporter, right?

-I really have strong problems with Bernie Sanders.
+You were a really have strong problems with Bernie Sanders.

-I think you you know, you defend your position.
+I think you defend your position.

-And this is what frustrates me too.
+And this is what frustrates me, too.

 I think we have some reasonable points on Medicaid.